LCAV/KrylovFRITools/README.md

 The two functions ``sigspace_toeplitz_Krylov`` and ``sigspace_toeplitz`` are yet to be defined.

-First the Krylov based method^[Some parameters like the tolerance, the number of lanczos vectors, ... are usually fixed and therefore hard-coded -- see the structure ``opts``.
-Change them to suit your needs.]
+First the Krylov based method.
+Some parameters like the tolerance, the number of lanczos vectors, ... are usually fixed and therefore hard-coded -- see the structure ``opts``.
+Change them to suit your needs.

 ```matlab
 function [V D termsig]=sigspace_toeplitz_Krylov(Y,K,v0)